phospho-app/phosphobot/phosphobot/README.md

    On Windows, run the full command to build the app.

+### Troubleshooting: pybullet won't build on Windows

+You may encounter the error: `error: Microsoft Visual C++ 14.0 is required.
+Get it with "Microsoft Visual C++ Build Tools`

+If so, you need to install [Visual Studio](https://visualstudio.microsoft.com/downloads/) and [the Microsoft C++ v14 tools (it should be called C++ build tools)](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ### Troubleshooting: pybullet won't compile on MacOS Silicon

 This is a recurring issue with Mac Silicon (M1, M2, M3, M4, etc.) [linked to pybullet](https://github.com/bulletphysics/bullet3/issues/4712).